stefan-jeitler/change-blog/ReadMe.md

 * Wrap the connection in a `using` block since it's an ephemeral disposable
 * Does not work with `IUnitOfWork`
-* Can be used in concurrent scenarios
+* Can be used in concurrent situations

 ### `IDbAccessor`